 A fascinating kind of ceramics is Raku ceramics.
 Raku is a ceramic technique that has been around for hundreds of years and has a fascinating history.

-Raku is traditional Japanese style pottery whose main technique is that the clay object is removed from the kiln during the firing process.
+Raku is traditional Japanese-style pottery whose main technique is removing the clay object from the kiln during the firing process.
 Raku was invented in Japan in the 1580s.
-The Japanese family that invented this ceramic technique was given the name of Raku; today, members of the Raku family continues to make raku ceramics.
+The Japanese family that invented this ceramic technique was named Raku; today, members of the Raku family continue to make raku ceramics.

 What is Raku Ceramics?

-Raku is a traditional Japanese style of pottery that was first used in the 1580s.
+Raku is a traditional Japanese pottery style first used in the 1580s.
 Raku pottery’s main characteristic is that the clay object is removed from the kiln at its firing height.

-This removal of the clay object from the hot kiln causes it to cool extremely quickly.
+Removing the clay object from the hot kiln causes it to cool exceptionally quickly.
 This cooling process helps ensure each raku pottery piece has unique colors and patterns.

-For many years this kind of pottery production could only be found in Japan.
-But modern-day pottery makers during the 20th century began to experiment with the raku form of pottery production.
+This kind of pottery production could only be found in Japan for many years.
+But modern-day pottery makers during the 20th century began experimenting with the raku form of pottery production.

-One of their first challenges for anyone making raku pottery is the kilns used.
+One of the first challenges for anyone making raku pottery is the kilns used.
 The type and style of the kilns used in raku are critical to the final raku product’s outcome.

-This is why it can take a lot of testing for the modern-day raku ceramic manufacturers to get the correct balance between the clay, heat, kiln for them to get the desired effect and look of the raku.
-In short, it usually takes a master potter to be able to master the raku pottery technique.
+This is why it can take a lot of testing for modern-day raku ceramic manufacturers to get the correct balance between the clay, heat, and kiln for them to get the desired effect and look.
+In short, it usually takes a master potter to master the raku pottery technique.